 Finally – the $$$.
 How much are you willing to spend?
 What kind of accommodations are you looking for and what can you get for the budget you have?
 There are different tiers of yoga retreats starting from budget ones with large shared rooms to luxurious retreats in 5 star hotels.
 It will be easier to narrow down your search field when eliminating those that don’t work for you.

-Are Balance yoga retreats on Vis island Croatia for you?
+Are our Adventure yoga retreats on Vis island Croatia for you?